Find Affordable College Courses

 Saint Louis, MO

 Our 2023 rankings named Fontbonne University the most popular school in Missouri for communication sciences students working on their master’s degree.
-Located in the large suburb of Saint Louis, Fontbonne University is a private not-for-profit school with a small student population.
+Located in the large suburb of Saint Louis, Fontbonne University is a private not-for-profit college with a fairly small student population.

 Of the 39 students majoring in communication sciences at Fontbonne University, 5% are male and 95% are female.